Who We Are

 Outreach

-• Inspired by the Go Baby Go initiative, SERT modified toy ride-on trucks to be used as alternative transportation for children with limited mobility.
+Inspired by the Go Baby Go initiative, SERT modified toy ride-on trucks to be used as alternative transportation for children with limited mobility.
 SERT developed a design for modifying the trucks that allows them to be controlled with a joystick (smooth acceleration and zero turn radius) instead of a button press (no movement to immediate full power).
 The joystick trucks provide fun therapy, practice with a joystick that can help kids qualify for an electric wheelchair, and allow children to “run” around with their friends.
-SERT’s instructions for the joystick modifications having been downloaded worldwide, and are available here.
+SERT’s instructions for the joystick modifications have been downloaded worldwide.
+You can find links to these instructions and more information here.

 OPHELIA’S PLACE - A COMMUNITY FOR GIRLS